Bubba 'n' Stix

 Bubba 'n' Stix is a side-scrolling platform game for the Sega Genesis, Amiga and CD32 developed and released by Core Design.
-The Genesis version was released by Tengen in the United States and featured a promotional tie-in with the Bubblicious bubble gum brand.
+The Genesis version was released in the United States and featured a promotional tie-in with the Bubblicious bubble gum brand.

 The player controls Bubba, a redneck character, who is accompanied by a sentient stick named Stix.
 Stix can be used in various ways to help Bubba defeat enemies and get past obstacles: for instance, Stix can be thrust into a hole in the side of a platform so that Bubba can climb higher.

 Development

 According to designer Simon Phipps, originally Core Design had wanted a "moody, dark and atmospheric" game featuring an adventurer wielding a multipurpose stick.
 It became apparent to him that a realistic approach to the design was not feasible.
 As a result, Phipps, along with collaborator Billy Allison, sketched out a large number of mostly outlandish uses for the game's central tool.
 After reviewing the drawings, Core subsequently gave the go-ahead to develop the game.

 The game's protagonist started out as a green long-necked alien and went through several iterations until the developers settled on Bubba.